shawntabrizi/awesome-polkadot/bizdevbible.md

 	- etc..

 The Polkadot Cloud will not be the best place for:
-- New businesses and trying to grow a new customer base.
+- New businesses that are still trying to create a customer base.
 - New developers, as the minimum bar for entry is, relatively speaking, quite high.
 - End-users, as the Polkadot Cloud does not offer many services which appeal to this audience.